-Welcome to the Egypt 2021 Retreat!
+Welcome to the 2027 Egypt Solar Eclipse Retreat!

 We truly hope that you can join us on this mystical adventure.
 We have designed this trip with YOU in mind, meaning that not only is there ample time to explore numerous ancient temple locations along the Nile; but also plenty of information downloads, channeled trainings, and time for shopping, ceremony, etc!
 Please read down to see a day-by-day snapshot of our journey.
 To register, please click here.